Bahaa1235124/ZnO_monolayer/README.md

 ## Simulation

 The calculation had been done using Quantum Espresso software.
-Firstly, the relax calculation had been done using the command (pw.x) with the input file (./simulation/ZnO.relax.in).
+Firstly, the relax calculation for the stable structure had been done using the command (pw.x) with the input file (./simulation/ZnO.relax.in).
 Then, the self consistence field calculations had been done using command (pw.x) with the input file (./simulation/ZnO.scf.in).
 After that, the band calculation had been done using the same command (pw.x) with the input file (./simulation/ZnO.bands.in).
 Finally, the post process calculations had been done to find the band structure (command bands.x and input file ./simulation/ZnO_up.bands.in and ./simulation/ZnO_down.bands.in) and the projected density of state (command projwfc.x and input file ./simulation/ZnO.projwfc.in).
 Where the pseudopotential files used are shown in the directory (./simulation/pseudo/).

 ## Paper